 Resource Minds comprises:

-- Mental Health Crisis Management Training Workshop for supervisors, managers, OH&S /HR personnel, shift bosses and front-line responders.
+- Mental Health for Leaders Training Workshop for supervisors, managers, OH&S /HR personnel, shift bosses and front-line responders.
 It is delivered at the commencement of the site-wide mental health program and is designed to provide more detailed information, strategies and support;

 - A suite of 13 Toolbox Talks based on the evidence collected from the results of the RRMH’s Well-being and Lifestyle Survey.
 Each Toolbox Talk comes with its own videos, Presenters Guide and promotional material for your workforce.